betaglot/betaglot/docs/encyclopedia/Beta/BetaSkhema/Overview.md

 # 🔷<beta>BETASKHEMA: EVERYTHING IS CONNECTED</beta>

-BetaSkhema is a graphic representation of Taxa relationships, the relationships themselves are defined in BetaPython
+BetaSkhema is not abstract, BetaSkhema is a graphic representation of Taxa relationships.
+The relationships themselves are defined as an Attribute of each Taxon.

+BetaSkhema is not necessary for the existence of BetaSystema.

 BetaSkhema can be used to represent new relationships between Taxa, the new relationships are only added to BetaSystem by updating BetaPython